asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	have a practiced line and can be pretty persuasive, so it pays to have a sense of humor — or a few words of Spanish so you can join in the banter.

+The example above shows us how the command line argument `grep -r string` can be used to produce the line for each file that contains the string in the whole directory.

 **EXAMPLE 2**